Daily Harvest

-Daily Harvest is an American company that operates on a direct-to-consumer subscription model for frozen, plant-based food.
-Headquartered in New York City, the company ships pre-portioned meals and snacks, including smoothies, harvest bowls, flatbreads, and soups, to customers across the contiguous United States.
+Daily Harvest is an American direct-to-consumer frozen plant-based meal kit manufacturer.

+Headquartered in New York City, the company ships pre-portioned meals and snacks, including smoothies, harvest bowls, flatbreads, and soups, within the contiguous United States.
 Founded in 2015 by Rachel Drori, Daily Harvest experienced rapid growth and achieved a valuation of over one billion dollars by 2021.
-However, its brand reputation was significantly affected in 2022 by a major product recall linked to hundreds of reports of severe illness.

-In May 2025, Chobani purchased the company.
+In 2022 the brand experienced a major product recall linked to hundreds of reports of severe illness.
+In 2025, Chobani purchased the company.

 History

 The company was established after founder Rachel Drori, then a marketing executive, identified a personal need for convenient and nutritious meals.
 She began the business by creating and delivering smoothie packs from her own kitchen before officially launching the business in 2015.
-Initially focused on ready-to-blend smoothies, the company expanded its product line in 2017 to include soups and subsequently added a wide variety of other plant-based items, such as harvest bowls and flatbreads.
+Initially focused on ready-to-blend smoothies, the company expanded its product line in 2017 to include soups and subsequently added a variety of other plant-based items, such as harvest bowls and flatbreads.

-Ricky Silver is the company’s CEO.
+In 2024, the company began marketing to consumers using GLP-1 medications and entered into a partnership with diet company Noom.

-In May of 2025, Chobani, the American food company known for making Greek-style yogurt, purchased Daily Harvest.
+In May of 2025, Chobani purchased Daily Harvest.

 Business model and products

-Daily Harvest's business model is centered on a direct-to-consumer subscription service that emphasizes convenience and health.
+The brand sells frozen, plant-based food directly to consumers, offering both one-time purchases and optional subscription deliveries.
 Customers select a plan based on the number of items they wish to receive and build a box from the company's menu.
 All products are delivered frozen.
 The company's marketing highlights its use of organic ingredients and its avoidance of gluten, dairy, gums, and artificial additives, stating that over 95% of its ingredients are organic.
 The products are designed to be prepared quickly, with most requiring only blending or heating.

 In 2023, Daily Harvest expanded into the retail market, with frozen food items being sold in Kroger grocery stores.
 In May of 2024, the company also expanded into Target Corporation stores.

+By 2026, Daily Harvest products were sold through retailers including Kroger, Target, Wegmans, and Costco, while the company's direct-to-consumer business increasingly focused on smoothies and breakfast products.

+In January 2026, Daily Harvest ended the subscription-only model it had used since the company's founding, allowing customers to purchase products individually or through recurring subscriptions.
+The company also introduced new product lines, including high-protein smoothies, high-protein oat bowls, and functional elixirs made from fruit and vegetable purées.

 Funding and growth

 The company's expansion has been fueled by significant venture capital investment.
 In 2017, Daily Harvest raised a $43 million Series B round with backing from Lightspeed Venture Partners, VMG Partners, and celebrity investors including Bobby Flay, Gwyneth Paltrow and Serena Williams.
 A subsequent Series D funding round in November 2021, led by Lone Pine Capital, raised an additional $77 million.
-This round brought the company's valuation to $1.1 billion, establishing its status as a "unicorn" in the food-tech industry.
+This round brought the company's valuation to $1.1 billion.